RennyC4/TAoV/readme.txt

 - RPG traits such as a leveling up / experience system, as well as talking to characters and buying equipment

-- Blocking & countering, block an enemy attack then deliver your own in return almost instantly
+- Blocking & countering, block an enemy attack then deliver your own in return

-- Combo Counter, the game tracks how many hits you've successfully performed in a row
+- Combo counter, the game tracks how many hits you've successfully performed in a row

 - Evasive maneuvers, double jumping in midair to avoid enemy attacks and recovering from a fall with a backflip or clinging to walls